-How do sustainable investments that the financial product partially intends to make not cause significant harm to any environmental or social sustainable investment objective?
+How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?

-To check that the sustainable investments of this Fund do no significant harm to a sustainable environmental or social investment objective, the asset manager takes the principal adverse impacts (PAI) on sustainability factors into account in its investment decisions.
+In order to ensure that the sustainable investments of this fund do not cause any significant harm to a sustainable environmental or social objective, the manager considers the principal adverse impacts (PAIs) on sustainability factors when making investment decisions.